vestalux/sljekyll/_recurrents/woodbridge-kids-club-craft-activities.md

 ---
-recurrent-title: "Kid’s Club craft activities: for primary school age children; contact the library or see <a href="https://www.facebook.com/Woodbridge-Library-Suffolk-575433289169395/">our Facebook page</a> for more details"
+recurrent-title: 'Kid&#8217;s Club craft activities: for primary school age children:  contact the library or see <a href="https://www.facebook.com/Woodbridge-Library-Suffolk-575433289169395/">our Facebook page</a> for more details'
 recurrent-day: alternate Sundays
 recurrent-times: 1030-1200
 recurrent-location: woodbridge-library